suongfiori/vite-react-sass-template/README.md

 #### In Visual Studio Code:

 8. Remove any unused content/files (e.g states, logos and CSS files).
-9. Create a new folder "styles" inside the "assets" folder and add a "main.scss" file.
+9. Inside the 'assets' folder, create a 'styles' subfolder and add two files: 'main.scss' and 'variables.scss'.
-10. Create a new file "variables.scss" to store all Sass variables
+   The 'variables.scss' file will be used to store all Sass variables.
-11. Import "variables.scss" to "main.scss" file: `@use './variables.scss' as *;`
+10. Import "variables.scss" to "main.scss" file: `@use './variables.scss' as *;`

 #### Testing